jbearce/new-site/CONTRIBUTING.md

 ### Advanced

 6. [Install WordPress locally with MAMP](https://codex.wordpress.org/Installing_WordPress_Locally_on_Your_Mac_With_MAMP).
-7. Create a [symlink](http://www.howtogeek.com/howto/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/) to `./dev` at `/Applications/MAMP/htdocs/wp-content/themes/dev` on Mac, or `C:\MAMP\htdocs\wp-content\themes\dev` on Windows.
+7. Create a [symlink](http://www.howtogeek.com/howto/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/) to `./dev` at `/Applications/MAMP/htdocs/wp-content/themes` on Mac, or `C:\MAMP\htdocs\wp-content\themes` on Windows.
 Note if you did not install MAMP to it's default directory, you should instead create the symlink where you installed it.
 8. Make sure your MAMP server is running, and you have your dev theme activated.
 9. Open a terminal, and navigate to the cloned repository's root.
 Run `gulp watch --sync` and enter the matching values when prompted.
 This will typically be the following: